korkins/aspect_gcell/README.md

 # Run the code without an input file (quick test: the O2 A-band runs by default)
 $ ./gcell

-# Run the code with a user-defined input file (see example below)
+# Run the code with a user-defined input file
-$ ./gcell gcell-ch4.inp
+$ ./gcell filename
 ```

-The latter command should create the file `gcell-ch4.txt` (see next section).
+The latter command should create the file, e.g., `gcell-ch4.txt` (see next section).
 The file can be compared against our output file `./check/gcell-ch4_check.txt` (keeping possible HITRAN version differences in mind).

 ## Input file format